 I am going to give some thought to possible next steps on this one to try and get this back on track in the right vein of messaging.

-Uh, what?
 The CEO replied:

 I can understand your perspective, Teri, although seemed disingenuous not to acknowledge that this Bill is driving negotiations and the ceiling for wages increases.